-On the other hand, if the spins are opposite directions such that they cancel each other out, the material will not show any magnetism.
+On the other hand, if the spins are in opposite directions such that they cancel each other out, the material will not show any magnetism.
 However, when an external magnetic field is applied, the electron spins are aligned parallel to the field.
 In such a case, the material displays magnetic behavior.
 It continues to remain so as long as the field is applied.
 This type of behavior is seen in paramagnets.
-Few examples of paramagnets are aluminum, calcium, and oxygen.
+A few examples of paramagnets are aluminum, calcium, and oxygen.

 Magnetic Flux vs. Magnetic Field

 The following table gives the difference between magnetic flux and magnetic field.